mercari-build/mercari-build-training/document/01-git.en.md

    $ git branch first-pull-request
    $ git switch first-pull-request
    ```
-3. Replace `Ok` on README.md with your Github ID.
+3. Replace `Pixie006` on README.md with your Github ID.
 4. **commit** the changes you made with the following commands.
    ```shell
    $ git status # Check your change